 - explore activities available through the ensemble program such as recording sessions, concerts, festivals, and tours.

-The student will have developed a sufficient theoretical, conceptual, and philosophical background in the area of musical performance to be able to cope with and adjust to changes in the professional music environment.
+Upon completing the major, you will have developed a theoretical, conceptual, and philosophical background in the area of musical performance that will enable you to quickly adapt to changes in the professional music environment.

-Upon completion of a major in performance, a student will:
+Upon completion of a major in performance, you will:

-- Synthesize and integrate knowledge of posture, breathing, and instrumental technique into daily practice routine
+- Synthesize and integrate knowledge of posture, breathing, and instrumental technique into your daily practice routines;

-- Play in ensembles of varying size, instrumentation, and stylistic orientation
+- Play in ensembles of varying size, instrumentation, and stylistic orientation; and

 - Apply knowledge of musical styles and harmonic practices in improvisation.